 Altitude: 1600 m.a.s.l.

-Dry Aroma: Strong scent of burnt sugar
+Dry Aroma: Strong scent of burned sugar

-Wet Aroma: Cooked Rice Sugar
+Wet Aroma: Cooked Rice, Sugar

-We taste: Floral, Clean, Pleasant Acidty
+We taste: Floral, Clean, Pleasant acidty

 Papua New Guinea is often lumped in with Indonesian coffees.
 But it is distinct in nearly every way.
 Papua New Guinea occupies the eastern half of the island it shares with Irian Jaya, which produces only a small amount of coffee itself.
 It is a world away from Java or Sumatra, geographically, culturally, and in most aspects of coffee production.
 The many ethnic groups of PNG share nothing in common with the Bahasa-speaking peoples, or the many other Indonesian groups.
-And the coffee is not wet-hulled as many Indonesia coffees are; they are wet-processed, which might sound similar in name but is remarkably different in terms of the resulting cup flavors.
+The coffee is not wet-hulled as many Indonesia coffees are; they are wet-processed, which might sound similar in name but is remarkably different in terms of the resulting cup flavors.